| Getting your Trinity Audio player ready... |

 Tip #5: Do Not Attempt to “Pre-Think” Answers

 When test-takers pre-think, they fall into a number of extremely well-researched cognitive biases.
-These biases can make determining the correct answer to a CR question significantly harder, and at the same time, make falling into a trap much easier.
+These biases can make determining the correct answer to a CR question significantly harder.
+And at the same time, they make falling into a trap much easier.

-GMAT Focus question-writers have MASSIVE amounts of data on the mistakes that test-takers are likely to make when they pre-think answers.
-This data very surely is used to create trap answers that many “pre-thinkers” fall into.
+GMAT question-writers have MASSIVE amounts of data on the mistakes that test-takers are likely to make when they pre-think answers.
+The question-writers use this data to create trap answers that many “pre-thinkers” fall into.

-Here at Target Test Prep, we too have large amounts of data on how students incorrectly “pre-think” answers to practice questions.
-And yes, to better prepare our students for challenges of the GMAT Focus, we use this data to engineer trap answer choices in our CR practice questions.
+Here at Target Test Prep, we, too, have large amounts of data on how students incorrectly “pre-think” answers to practice questions.
+And yes, to better prepare our students for the challenges of the GMAT, we use this data to engineer trap answer choices in our CR practice questions.

-Remember, CR questions test your ability to analyze the logic of an argument or plan, not your ability to find a justification for your preconceived notion of what the answer should be.
+Remember, CR questions test your ability to analyze the logic of an argument or plan.
+They don’t test your ability to find a justification for your preconceived notion of what the answer should be.

 More to the point, why waste your valuable time trying to guess what the answer will be when the actual 5 answer choices are right there in front of you?
 Skip the unnecessary task of pre-thinking an answer and simply read through the answer choices presented.